wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    ### Connect to a Cloud-hosted license server

    <a target="_blank" href="https://www.youtube.com/watch?v=mWebNjwzasM">
-   VIDEO: Tricentis Tosca License Activation</a>
+   VIDEO: How to Activate your Trial</a> from inside Tosca Commander.

 1. In Tricentis Tosca Commander, navigate to the Project menu and click on License.
 Click on Connect.

+Ability to access the cloud server through the port TCP 443.

 ## Workflow